-The PIX security appliances were validated with software version 7.0.4.
-This is the only allowable image for FIPS-approved mode of operation.
+The PIX security appliances were validated with adaptive security appliance software version 7.2.2.18 (file name: pix722-18.bin) and the previous version 7.0.4 (file name: pix704.bin).
+These are the only allowable images for FIPS-approved mode of operation.